roman-milk/roman-milk.github.io/the-hard-bodys-continuing-education.md

+ 06Page 3

+===

- 06Page 3 ****** The Hard Body's Continuing Education Ch.
-06 ****** bydlsloan© Cori wanted to moan and scream and ream herself on their cocks, but she was virtually powerless.
+Cori wanted to moan and scream and ream herself on their cocks, but she was virtually powerless.
 Strong men with big cocks had possession of her body and they were controlling everything.
 She let her mind go blank, closed her eyes and just reveled in the joy of cocks and fucking.
 She felt her pussy go from hot to molten and knew that wonderful, electrifying surge of orgasm was only moments away.
 John must have been able to feel it, because he said, "She's going to cum guys, keep it up."

  That seemed to add extra intensity to Ty's thrusts and the added friction and movement in all three holes sent Cori over the edge.
 As she came, Ben pulled his cock out of her mouth and let her scream and moan and whimper as she gasped for breath.
 Her arms wobbled as she struggled to hold herself up.
 All of her body's resources seemed to have been diverted to her pussy and her nipples and she felt weak all over.
 She wanted to collapse and bask in the after glow.
 John and Ty pulled out of her and she thought that was what they were going to let her do.
 She fell to the floor, her chest heaving as she inhaled deeply and sighed in complete contentment.